ZohebKhan1/differentiation-comparison/README.md

 ### 3. PCA & Vector

-PCA on those genes.
-Defining the vector from Day 6 centroid to Day 17 centroid.
+Using top 1000 DESEq2 genes to define the PC space and also the vector for 'control differentiation trajectory' from Day 6 centroid to Day 17 centroid of the control samples.

 ```r
 # Centroids